cart/bevy/crates/bevy_asset/notes.md

 * Handles could probably be considered "always strong" if we disallow Weak(Index).
 All arc-ed handles could always be indices
 * Might want to gate dep count increments / decrements on hashset ops (or just use hashsets).
 Otherwise reloading a dep could affect load correctness.
     * see next point as this probably relates
+* Events
     * Send "dependency reloaded" events
         * current dependants_waiting_on_load doesn't enable this, need to retain the whole list
             * notably, freeing an asset would remove all "dependants" info, and reloading would result in an empty list
-        *
+    * Send recursive dependencies loaded event

 ```rust
 #[derive(Resource, Loadable)]